Billy Page has been known to take his music to new heights — literally.

-He's spent the better part of the last decade touring Asia, taking the stage in China, Japan, Malaysia, Vietnam, Laos and Cambodia, where he has previously performed at The FCC.
+He’s spent the past seven years touring Asia, taking the stage in China, Japan, Malaysia, Vietnam, Laos and Cambodia, where he previously performed at The FCC.

 “I love Cambodia — I keep coming back.
 The people here are warm-hearted and friendly and I’ve had great gigs here.”

 Billy Page will play the FCC in Phnom Penh on Feb.
 18. The show begins at 8:30 p.m.
 No cover.